delattre1/go-github-actions-v2/README.md

 If you are using Linux, you will need to [install Docker Engine](https://docs.docker.com/engine/install/).

 ## Install GitHub CLI
-This step is only required because I did not have access to the repo webpage

 For [installation options](https://github.com/cli/cli/blob/trunk/README.md#installation), [for usage instructions](https://cli.github.com/manual/)